hapijs/hapi/docs/Reference.md

         - any of the `views` options listed below (except `defaultExtension`) to override the defaults for a specific engine.
     - `defaultExtension` - defines the default filename extension to append to template names when multiple engines are configured and not explicit extension is provided for a given template.
 No default value.
-    - `path` - the root file path used to resolve and load the templates identified when calling `request.reply.view()`.
+    - `path` - the root file path used to resolve and load the templates identified when calling `reply.view()`.
 Defaults to current working directory.
     - `partialsPath` - the root file path where partials are located.
 Partials are small segments of template code that can be nested and reused throughout other templates.
 Defaults to no partials support (empty path).